jekyll/jekyll/site/_docs/configuration.md

       <td>
         <p class="name"><strong>Encoding</strong></p>
         <p class="description">
-            Set the encoding of files by name.
-Only available for Ruby 1.9 or later).
+            Set the encoding of files by name (only available for Ruby 1.9 or later).
             The default value is <code>utf-8</code> starting in 2.0.0, and <code>nil</code> before 2.0.0, which will yield the Ruby